Roald87/TwinCatChangelog/tc3_changelog.md

 - Small icons in the solution tree show access modifiers.
 - ENUMs now also available as strings in the PLC.
 - Exception handling via TRY-CATCH for 32-bit systems.
-- Simplified commenting function in the PLC.
+- Simplified commenting function in the PLC using CTRL + K and then either CTRL + C or CTRL + U to comment or uncomment.
 - 'Released' flag is used during library creation.
 - Conditional compilation also available in the declaration section (in addition to implementation part).
 - Multi-line support in pragma declarations.
 - New, optional Base64 memory format for graphical PLC objects.
 - Events stored in a separate .tmc file are formatted with line breaks.
+- New pragma `{attribute 'to_string'}`, which makes the enum states available in string format.
+[InfoSys](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/5725733771.html?id=7792079828149116810)

 #### PLC HMI properties